How To Save Fees in Bitcoin Smart Contracts: a Simple Optimistic Off-chain Protocol: Introduction

 Our off-chain protocol has a failsafe mechanism that can be triggered whenever someone detects malicious behaviour.
-This mechanism moves the contract execution back on-chain, safeguarding the contract behaviour from malicious actors.
-Even in this negative scenario, the steps that were completed off-chain are preserved, reducing the amount of on-chain steps needed to get the contract to completion.
+This mechanism moves the contract execution back on-chain, safeguarding the contract from malicious actors.
+Even in this negative scenario, the steps that were completed off-chain so far are preserved: the on-chain execution starts from the last off-chain state.
+This reduces the amount of on-chain steps needed to get the contract to completion.
 When the failsafe is triggered, participants need to pay the fees associated with the remaining contract steps and wait for a few additional time delays.
-The fees that are saved by the off-chain execution can be distributed to the participants when the contract terminates: this serves as an incentive for participants to correctly execute the off-chain protocol.
+The fees that are saved by the off-chain execution (whether full or partial) can be distributed to the participants when the contract terminates: this serves as an incentive for participants to correctly execute the off-chain protocol.

-While our technique is designed to be executed on Bitcoin as-is, it only relies on the fundamentals of the UTxO model, as well as timelocks, a widely adopted primitive in UTxO blockchains, making our approach easily adaptable to other UTxO platforms.
+While our technique is designed to be executed on Bitcoin as-is, it only relies on the fundamentals of the UTxO model, as well as timelocks, a widely adopted primitive in UTxO blockchains.
+This makes our approach easily adaptable to other UTxO platforms.

-\paragraph{Contributions} We summarize our contributions as follows: \begin{itemize} \item We outline a general technique to transform a on-chain Bitcoin contract into an off-chain contract. \item We showcase our technique through a simple example. \item We discuss the security and efficiency of our protocol. \end{itemize}
+\paragraph{Contributions} We summarize our contributions as follows: \begin{itemize} \item We consider on-chain Bitcoin smart contracts, whose execution involves appending a transaction at each step, and we design a optimistic \emph{protocol} to execute such contracts off-chain.

+\item Our protocol can be run on \emph{stock} Bitcoin --- we do not rely on any extensions to the blockchain (\eg, new opcodes, new signature types).

+\item We study the \emph{security} of our protocol.
+The off-chain execution of a contract is always faithful to its on-chain one, even in the presence of adversaries.
+Further, off-chain execution steps are \emph{final}: after a honest participant completes a step, no adversary can cause the contract state to be rolled back to an old one.

+\item We assess the \emph{efficiency} of our protocol.
+In the best case scenario, where all participants are honest, only three transactions are needed to execute the whole contract, even when it requires a large number of steps.
+This drastically reduces the amount of fees that have to be paid to run a contract.
+In the worst case scenario, where participants misbehave right after the contract stipulation, our protocol requires to put on the blockchain two additional transactions \wrt the on-chain execution.
+Consequently, fees can only increase by a small amount.